mjstaus/lighthouse-web-notes/Week_1/Day_5/Objects.md

 * *Can* be undefined, but this is not typically done (as explained more below)

 ### Accessing Object Values
-* Use square bracket notation
+* Use square bracket notation when value is dynamic

 ```javascript
 const myFirstName = me["firstName"]